St John’s RC Primary Burnley

 6.1 At St John’s, we put systems in place for supporting pupils and their families who show consistently disruptive behaviour and do not respond to the usual range of rewards and sanctions in place.

-6.2 This could include support from our Pupil Mentors, Learning Mentor, Family Liaison Officer, SENDCo, Educational Psychologist.
+6.2 This could include support from our Pupil Mentors, Learning Mentor, Pupil and Family Support Manager, SENDCo, Educational Psychologist.

 6.3 Support will be tailored to meet the individual needs of the child wherever possible, taking into account any diagnosed conditions which may affect behaviour.